cloud4rpi/cloud4rpi-chip-python/README.md

 This example demonstrates different scenarios of using Cloud4RPi service on C.H.I.P.:
  - Monitoring events
- - Controling a GPIO pin
+ - Controlling a GPIO pin
  - Monitoring temperature with the DS18B20 sensor

 For detailed instructions on how to run this example, refer to the [How To](https://cloud4rpi.github.io/docs/howto/chip) article.